rcmolina/MaxDuino/README.md

 * V1.53 Some rework for Arduino nano every and timers TCA / TCB0 and using last SDFat for better speed.
 * V1.52 New arduino nano EVERY micro supported.
 Need work for turbo loading.
 Compressed logo where only even columns are used for load/save with EEPROM.
 Different config files for new high capacity chips (Riccardo Repetto).
 * V1.51 Dragon TOSEC files with short leader loading now.
 * V1.50 aka "Maria".
-File auto-scrolling when holding down UP or DOWN buttons (Frank Schrï¿½der).
+File auto-scrolling when holding down UP or DOWN buttons (Frank Schröder).
 * V1.49 ID15 adjustment for slow Amstrad musical loaders.
 * V1.48 New chunks for Acorn computers: Implemented parity handling when loading protected games (@acf76es).
 Remove warnings when compilation from IDE (@llopis).
 * V1.47 Optional BLOCKID_INTO_MEM if loading many turbo short blocks.
 BLOCK_EEPROM_PUT must be disabled when loading Amstrad cpc Breaking Baud demo.
 Bug fixed: block counter should not be incremented when pausing.